jufajardini/SuricataEtRelated/README.md

 # Suricata Et Related

 A collection of Suricata and Suricata-related useful resources.
+Go to THE LIST of resources: https://github.com/jufajardini/SuricataEtRelated/blob/main/resources.md.

 ## Motivation